 The Near-field communication (NFC) area on the Nokia 7 Plus (TA-1046) isn’t located at the center back of the phone where you’d find it on most Android models.
 Instead, you’ll find it in a tiny area at the top right corner on the back.
 It’s also tiny compared to other NFC-capable smartphones.

 The Nokia 7 Plus’ manual only mentions that the NFC contact area is at the back of the device, but doesn’t specify where.
 I’d decided to get an NFC security token to lock down my online accounts with a physical two-factor authentication device.
-In effect, I needed to make my Feitian ePass security key.
+In effect, I needed to make my Nokia 7 Plus phone talk to my Feitian ePass security key.
 I’d already set up the key and locked down my accounts and felt a little panic when my phone refused to communicate with the token and I was unable to login to my Google Account.

 The instructions on screen clearly told me to place the NFC security key on the center back of the phone underneath the camera lens.
 This matched my experiences from the five previous NFC-capable phones and I’d no reason to question the instructions.
 It took me a good half an hour to work out that the NFC on my new Nokia 7 Plus wasn’t somehow disabled in software or broken in hardware.
 It just had a poor reach compared to other devices and the contact area was located in a tiny spot to the right of the camera lens.
 You can see this area highlighted in the above feature photo.